Cornrow styles and inspiration for everyone. Do it for the culture!

 5. Side Cornrows Hairstyle

 Wearing cornrows on one side of your head is a clever way to mimic a shaven or undercut look without the commitment.
 This is a cool option to try if you’re new to the style, or if you want a subtler take.
-You can even wear the look in a more corporate environment by hiding it under your thicker hair section, then flipping hair back over once happy hour rolls around.
 Great with voluminous, almost faux-hawky volume on top, have your cornrow snake under and across your hairline, secure with a tiny hair tie, and pin under your opposite ear.

 6. Middle Cornrow Braided Ponytail

-Release your top section then create a skinny part and begin to plait hair into a thin French braid all the way to the ends.
-If you have slippery hair, use a molding wax to help create grip like S Factor by TIGI Creamy Molding Wax.
-Continue this process until the entire section is braided then wrap the ends of your braids around the base of your ponytail and pin in place then set your style with a hairspray.
+Release your top section and create a skinny part.
+Begin to plait hair into a thin French braid all the way to the ends.
+If you have slippery hair, use a molding wax to help create grip (we like Bed Head by TIGI Wax Stick).
+Continue this process until the entire section is braided then wrap the ends of your braids around the base of your ponytail and pin in place then set your style with hair spray.